The High Cost of Old Technology

 Adhesive char and hot melt nozzle plugs

-While traditional heated tanks store anywhere from 4-50 liters of adhesive material, Tank-Free designs heat less than two liters of adhesive at a time, which means the adhesive is brought to temperature more quickly - under 10 minutes in most cases.
+While traditional heated tanks store anywhere from 4-50 liters of adhesive material, Tank-Free designs heat less than two liters of adhesive at a time, which means the adhesive is brought to temperature more quickly – less than 10 minutes in most cases.
 This decreased startup time makes a great difference in uptime and yield over the course of a hot melt system’s lifetime, and therefore translates directly into greater profitability.

 The shortened exposure of the hot melt adhesive to heat in vacuum-based Tank-Free systems also reduces the amount of char formation within the system.
 With a minimal melted volume, hot adhesive spends less time at temperature and is quickly replenished with a fresh supply.
-Reducing char also reduces material waste and nozzle plugs leading to less overall system maintenance and less production line downtime.
+Reducing char also reduces material waste and nozzle plugs, leading to less overall system maintenance and less production line downtime.